 If you go to Home Depot and fill up your basket, you’ll have to pay sales tax on the amount of money those items add up to.
 My local sales tax is 8.25%.
 So, if I buy $100 worth of goods, I’ll have to pay $108.25 in total for them.

-But sales tax isn’t the only ad valorem tax there is.
+But sales tax isn’t the only ad valorem tax.
 In the following few sections, we will discuss real estate tax, property tax, and personal property tax.

 What are Real Estate Taxes

 Real estate taxes are the taxes you pay annually for the properties you own.
-These taxes are based on fair market value which encompasses land, buildings, and permanent improvements.
+They are based on fair market value, which encompasses land, buildings, and permanent improvements.

 State and Local Government Taxes on Property Owners

 Generally, the federal government doesn’t charge ad valorem taxes.
-And when it comes to real estate taxes, the state government typically isn’t involved.
+Regarding real estate taxes, the state government is typically not involved.
 Instead, real estate taxes fall under local jurisdictions.

 These jurisdictions can overlap and include parishes, counties, cities, towns, utility districts, school districts, and special taxing authorities.
-It varies widely on how these taxes are administered and which authorities get a piece of the pie.
+How these taxes are administered and which authorities receive a share of the pie vary widely.

 Are Real Estate Taxes and Property Taxes Different?

 The terms real estate tax and property tax have been used interchangeably.
-However, if you run into the term personal property tax, you need to know that this is something different.
+However, if you encounter the term personal property tax, you need to know that it is different.

 Personal Property Taxes vs. Real Estate Property Taxes

-As we discussed earlier, real estate tax is the tax levied on your owned real estate.
-Personal property taxes are an ad valorem tax on real property that is moveable or non permanent.
+As we discussed earlier, the real estate tax is the tax levied on your owned real estate.
+Personal property taxes are an ad valorem tax on real property that is moveable or nonpermanent.

 You pay these taxes on cars, boats, RVs, motorcycles, tractors, ATVs, planes, etc. Your car’s annual registration is an example of a personal property tax.